The Ultimate Google Business Profile Checklist 2022

 Stating accurate business hours prevents that from happening.

-8. Don't forget to add a phone number
+8. Provide a phone number

 Again, you’d think a savvy owner would know this, but time and again, businesses don’t add a phone number.